kyleshevlin/blog/src/posts/published/just-enough-fp-pure-functions/index.md

 ---

 _In this series, I'm going over material from my [Just Enough Functional Programming in JavaScript](https://egghead.io/courses/just-enough-functional-programming-in-javascript) course on egghead.
-This post is based on the lesson [Modify Functions with Higher Order Functions in JavaScript](https://egghead.io/lessons/javascript-modify-functions-with-higher-order-functions-in-javascript)._
+This post is based on the lesson [Identify Side Effects by Comparing Pure and Impure Functions](https://egghead.io/lessons/javascript-identify-side-effects-by-comparing-pure-and-impure-javascript-functions-342b2167)._

 <div style="position: relative; overflow: hidden; padding-top: 56.25%;">
   <iframe style="